kbmcconnell/PersonalPrivacyGuide/README.md

 | Google | [How to de-Google your life](https://proton.me/blog/how-to-de-google) |

 # Reduce Digital Footprint
-Try searching for yourself and look at the results.
-What did you find?

 Publicly available information about you can be used:
 - in targeted ads
 - to [dox you](https://en.wikipedia.org/wiki/Doxing#:~:text=Doxing%20or%20doxxing%20is%20the,Internet%20and%20without%20their%20consent.)